 The Leonardo is a cultural center that celebrates innovative ideas, products and people in Utah and abroad.
-Our Innovation Showcase is a collection of exhibits that does just that.
-Visitors can learn about products invented in Utah (like the Frisbee!) and their unlikely origin stories, while exploring interactives that share the ideas and stories of innovative businesswomen and how highlights of their contributions to the science and tech industry.
+Our Innovation Showcase is a collection of exhibits displayed throughout the museum.
+Visitors can learn about products invented in Utah (like the Frisbee!) and their unlikely origin stories.
+On the first floor, you will find some of the ideas and stories of innovative businesswomen and how highlights of their contributions to the science and tech industry.

-This exhibit showcases the women who are leading the progress of technology innovation in Utah.
+This exhibit showcases the women who are leaders in technology and innovation in Utah.
 The Leonardo partnered with the Women Tech Council to highlight those who are creating change in the industry of tech.
 The exhibit features a touch screen interactive where you will be introduced to those leaders in our community and a display of their innovations.

 The Leonardo da Vinci Connection